MATH 474/874 - Information Theory

 for discrete memoryless channels;

-the lossless joint source-channel coding theorem.
+the lossless joint source-channel coding theorem and Shannon's separation principle.

 - Information Theory for Continuous Alphabet Systems: